The Goldman Sachs Group Begins Coverage on Halliburton (NYSE:HAL)

-The Goldman Sachs Group started coverage on shares of Halliburton (NYSE:HAL) in a research report released on Thursday morning, Price Targets.com reports.
-The brokerage issued a neutral rating and a $25.00 target price on the oilfield services company’s stock.
+The Goldman Sachs Group initiated coverage on shares of Halliburton (NYSE:HAL) in a report issued on Wednesday, Benzinga reports.
+The brokerage issued a neutral rating and a $25.00 price target on the oilfield services company’s stock.

-Several other research firms have also commented on HAL.
-Cowen upped their price target on shares of Halliburton from $28.00 to $32.00 and gave the company an outperform rating in a report on Wednesday, January 20th.
-Atb Cap Markets raised shares of Halliburton from a sector perform rating to an outperform rating in a report on Wednesday, April 21st.
-Piper Sandler raised shares of Halliburton from a neutral rating to an overweight rating and set a $22.00 price target on the stock in a report on Monday, February 1st.
-Northland Securities upped their price target on shares of Halliburton from $15.00 to $20.00 and gave the company a market perform rating in a report on Wednesday, January 20th.
+A number of other research analysts have also weighed in on HAL.
+Piper Sandler raised shares of Halliburton from a neutral rating to an overweight rating and set a $22.00 price target on the stock in a research note on Monday, February 1st.
+Northland Securities boosted their price objective on shares of Halliburton from $15.00 to $20.00 and gave the company a market perform rating in a research report on Wednesday, January 20th.
 They noted that the move was a valuation call.
-Finally, Stephens raised shares of Halliburton from an equal weight rating to an overweight rating and upped their price target for the company from $14.00 to $25.00 in a report on Wednesday, January 20th.
-Three equities research analysts have rated the stock with a sell rating, eight have issued a hold rating, twelve have issued a buy rating and two have given a strong buy rating to the company’s stock.
-Halliburton has an average rating of Buy and an average price target of $19.94.
+Atlantic Securities upgraded Halliburton from a neutral rating to an overweight rating and set a $23.00 target price for the company in a report on Monday, January 25th.
+Royal Bank of Canada restated a buy rating and issued a $23.00 price target on shares of Halliburton in a report on Wednesday, January 20th.
+Finally, Stephens upgraded Halliburton from an equal weight rating to an overweight rating and increased their price objective for the stock from $14.00 to $25.00 in a report on Wednesday, January 20th.
+Three research analysts have rated the stock with a sell rating, eight have issued a hold rating, twelve have given a buy rating and two have assigned a strong buy rating to the company.
+The company has a consensus rating of Buy and an average price target of $19.94.

-The business also recently declared a quarterly dividend, which was paid on Wednesday, March 24th.
-Investors of record on Wednesday, March 3rd were given a dividend of $0.045 per share.
-The ex-dividend date of this dividend was Tuesday, March 2nd.
-This represents a $0.18 annualized dividend and a dividend yield of 0.78%.
-Halliburton’s dividend payout ratio (DPR) is presently 14.52%.
+The company also recently announced a quarterly dividend, which will be paid on Wednesday, June 23rd.
+Investors of record on Wednesday, June 2nd will be paid a $0.045 dividend.
+The ex-dividend date of this dividend is Tuesday, June 1st.
+This represents a $0.18 annualized dividend and a yield of 0.80%.
+Halliburton’s dividend payout ratio (DPR) is currently 14.52%.

-In other Halliburton news, insider Myrtle L. Jones sold 5,462 shares of the stock in a transaction dated Friday, March 5th.
-The shares were sold at an average price of $23.50, for a total value of $128,357.00.
-The transaction was disclosed in a filing with the Securities & Exchange Commission, which is available at this hyperlink.
-Also, EVP Eric Carre sold 24,260 shares of the stock in a transaction dated Thursday, May 6th.
-The shares were sold at an average price of $21.90, for a total transaction of $531,294.00.
+In other Halliburton news, EVP Eric Carre sold 24,260 shares of the firm’s stock in a transaction on Thursday, May 6th.
+The stock was sold at an average price of $21.90, for a total transaction of $531,294.00.
 Following the completion of the sale, the executive vice president now owns 133,320 shares of the company’s stock, valued at approximately $2,919,708.
+The sale was disclosed in a legal filing with the Securities & Exchange Commission, which is available at the SEC website.
+Also, insider Myrtle L. Jones sold 5,462 shares of Halliburton stock in a transaction on Friday, March 5th.
+The stock was sold at an average price of $23.50, for a total transaction of $128,357.00.
 The disclosure for this sale can be found here.
-0.48% of the stock is currently owned by corporate insiders.
+Company insiders own 0.48% of the company’s stock.

-A number of hedge funds have recently added to or reduced their stakes in the business.
-Brown Advisory Inc. raised its holdings in Halliburton by 6.3% in the 1st quarter.
-Brown Advisory Inc. now owns 19,572 shares of the oilfield services company’s stock valued at $420,000 after acquiring an additional 1,167 shares during the last quarter.
-Pinebridge Investments L.P. grew its stake in shares of Halliburton by 133.5% in the 1st quarter.
-Pinebridge Investments L.P. now owns 638,822 shares of the oilfield services company’s stock valued at $13,709,000 after buying an additional 365,249 shares during the period.
-Nomura Asset Management Co.
-Ltd. grew its stake in shares of Halliburton by 4.9% in the 1st quarter.
-Nomura Asset Management Co.
-Ltd. now owns 182,871 shares of the oilfield services company’s stock valued at $3,924,000 after buying an additional 8,487 shares during the period.
-Public Employees Retirement System of Ohio grew its stake in shares of Halliburton by 8.9% in the 1st quarter.
-Public Employees Retirement System of Ohio now owns 478,611 shares of the oilfield services company’s stock valued at $10,271,000 after buying an additional 39,287 shares during the period.
-Finally, Lazard Asset Management LLC purchased a new stake in shares of Halliburton in the 1st quarter valued at approximately $68,000.
-Institutional investors own 75.37% of the company’s stock.
+A number of institutional investors and hedge funds have recently made changes to their positions in the stock.
+Crescent Capital Consulting LLC acquired a new position in shares of Halliburton in the fourth quarter valued at approximately $28,000.
+Kestra Advisory Services LLC grew its holdings in Halliburton by 144.6% in the 4th quarter.
+Kestra Advisory Services LLC now owns 51,060 shares of the oilfield services company’s stock valued at $976,000 after buying an additional 30,185 shares in the last quarter.
+Allred Capital Management LLC acquired a new stake in shares of Halliburton during the fourth quarter worth $191,000.
+Candriam Luxembourg S.C.A. boosted its position in shares of Halliburton by 15.3% in the fourth quarter.
+Candriam Luxembourg S.C.A. now owns 115,125 shares of the oilfield services company’s stock valued at $2,171,000 after acquiring an additional 15,258 shares during the period.
+Finally, International Assets Investment Management LLC acquired a new position in shares of Halliburton in the fourth quarter valued at about $161,000.
+Institutional investors and hedge funds own 75.37% of the company’s stock.

 Halliburton Company Profile